-Wood perches are considered the best perch for all sized pet birds, from Canaries to Large Macaw’s.
+Vet’s recommend wood perches for all birds, from canaries to Macaw’s.
 We aren’t talking about dowel perches, here.
 Dowel perches have a consistent diameter across the length of the perch.
 Branch style wood perches, though, are actually cut from bird safe shrubs or trees and fitted with hardware to attach them to cage bars.
 To understand the value of branch style wood perches, it will help to study the anatomy of a birds ‘foot.

 To understand, you may need to learn a little about the parrot foot.
 Notice this large parrots’ feet pictured on the left.
 You see that two toes pointing forward and two toes pointing backwards.
 Parrots have zygodactyl, feet that are configured for exceptional climbing and grasping proficiency.
 These flexible feet are amazingly strong, too, as you know from that tight grip when held or if you’ve ever groomed your bird’s nails.

 Take a closer look at Peachy’s foot on the right.
 Do you see how each toe is a different length?
 The longer the toe length, the more joints and muscles it contains.
 The longest toe has 4 joints while the shortest toe has only two.
 There are a total of 11 joints in the 4 toes of a parrots’ foot.
 A parrot can grasp a branch and hold its entire body weight with just the one longest toe.
 Imagine holding on to a cliff wall at the clay licks in South America to detoxify your body with just a few toes!
 Or, flying from jungle tree to jungle tree and having the toe strength to hold any sized branch you’d need to land on.
 Wild parrots keep their feet in tip top condition every day by grasping a variety of surfaces and sized branches.